 The fully ducted system has the highest ventilation effectiveness.
 It is especially suited for homes without forced-air systems used for both heating and cooling.
-Dedicated exhaust grilles draw stale air from service rooms.
+Dedicated exhaust grilles draw stale air from service rooms (bathrooms, kitchens, laundry rooms, hobby rooms, and other areas where indoor air pollutants may reach high levels at various times).
 Dedicated supply registers provide fresh air to main living areas and bedrooms.
 Grilles should be located high on a wall or in the ceiling.
 Grilles that diffuse the air are recommended.
 Special care should be taken in locating grilles in the floor.
 Areas under baseboard heaters will help temper the air.
-See "Locating the Exhaust Air Grilles or Registers" page 13 and "Locating the Air Grilles of Diffusers" page 13.
+See "Locating the Exhaust Air Grilles or Registers" page 14 and "Locating the Air Grilles of Diffusers" page 14.
 Also refer to the installation instructions included with these products (sold separately).